 -

-The Surgeon’s Experience and Expertise: Choosing a plastic surgeon with extensive experience in revision facelifts is crucial for achieving the best results.
+The Surgeon’s Experience and Expertise: Choosing a surgeon with extensive experience in revision facelifts is crucial for achieving the best results.

 -